 AES-256

-Field-level PHI encryption
+Field-level PHI encryption at rest

 Column-level envelope keys, rotated quarterly.